-Almost everyone has heard about the importance of UX/UI design for a software product.
+Almost everyone has heard about the importance of UI/UX design services for a software product.
 Still, many people tend to confuse these two terms.

 UX stands for User Experience and is focused on the overall project success and the experience the user will get from interacting with the product.